gablm/feup_ldts_ForwardWarfare/docs/README.md

 ## HOW TO PLAY

 The objective of our game is to defeat the enemy army, capture bases and control facilities to obtain coins and additional units.
 After moving a unit depending of your surroundings you can either capture nearby facilities or attack nearby enemy units.

-The different types of facilities that exists are the bases, where to capture the enemy base to win the game takes two turns and those turns must be consecutive; factories, where you can buy one ground unit per round; airports, where you can buy one air unit per round; ports, where you can buy one sea unit per round as well and, finally, oilpumps, which gives you plus 10 income per round.
+The different types of facilities that exist are:
+ - Bases - your weak point, the facility you have to capture in order to win if it belongs to the enemy.
+It takes two consecutive turns to capture a base.
+ - Factories - where you can buy Ground Units
+ - Airports - where you can buy Air Units
+ - Ports - where you can buy Sea Units
+ - Oil Pumps - gives you 10 coins per round.

+ > By default, you get 10 coins per round and you can only buy a troop per facility per round.

-Furthermore, there are some shortcut keys to help you during the game, they are, the "ESC" key (opens the menu or goes back to the default section), the "ENTER" key (confirms the action you want to make) and the arrows keys, which are the right, left, up and down, as the name suggest it moves you to the right, left, up, and down, respectively.
+Furthermore, there are some shortcut keys to help you during the game, these being:
+ - "ESC" key - opens the menu or goes back to the default section,
+ - "ENTER" key  - confirms the action you want to make
+ - Arrows Keys - which are the right, left, up and down, as the name suggest it moves you to the right, left, up, and down, respectively.

 ## IMPLEMENTED FEATURES

 - **Map** - Loads a custom map using the format .fw, where a number corresponds to a tile.
-  (currently only working by editing the file 1.fw)

 - **Color** - you can choose the color of your player.

 - **Map select** - Select the map you want to use.
+There are 4 available maps for the player to choose from.

 - **Play** - you can play against AI or other person (like a friend for instance).